karlssberg/Motiv/README.md

                       //            subscription is not cancelled
 ```

+### What problem is being solved?

+If your project requires two or more of the following, then Motiv is likely to be a great fit.

+1. **Visibility**: You need to explain in real-time why a certain condition was met (or not).
+2. **Decomposition**: Your logic is either too complex or deeply nested to understand at a glance, so it needs
+   to be broken up in to meaningful parts.
+3. **Reusability**: You wish to re-use your logic in multiple places without having to re-implement it.
+4. **Modeling**: You need to explicitly model the facets of your domain logic.

 ### What is wrong with regular booleans?

 Primitive booleans will not explain why they are `true` or `false`.
-If our expression only has one clause, then we can easily figure it out, but when we have multiple clauses, we
+If an expression only has one clause, then we can easily figure it out.
-would have to forensically analyze the expression to determine the underlying cause(s), which is not always possible.
+However, if it is made up of multiple clauses, then it may not be obvious or even possible to determine the underlying
+cause.

 ### How is this different from an if-statement?

-The sub-expressions of an if-statement cannot explain why they are true or false.
+The sub-expressions of an if-statement cannot themselves explain why they are true or false.
-To do so, would need to break apart the if-statement and evaluate each sub-expression separately, provide a reason, and
+To do so, we would need to break apart the if-statement and evaluate each sub-expression separately, provide a reason,
-then intelligently combine the results and reasons.
+and then intelligently combine the results and reasons together.
 This does not scale well and is error-prone.

 ### How is this different from wrapping my logic in a function?